JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## RichText
 A panel with text that can scroll and can use a text file for its contents.
-Has a child called "ScrollBar" Type: ScrollBar.
 Derives from Panel.
 Parameter | Info
 --------- | ----
 text | Text to display
 textfile | A text file to display eg. "resource/text.txt" scrollbar | Should the scrollbar be enabled maxchars
+ScrollBar{} | ControlName: ScrollBar

 ## CExRichText
 An expanded rich text.
-Has children "Line" Type: ImagePanel, "Box" Type: ImagePanel, "UpArrow" Type: CExImageButton, "DownArrow" Type: CExImageButton & "ScrollBar" Type: ScrollBar.
 Derives from RichText.
 Parameter | Info
 --------- | ----
 font | What font to use